JekaNS/redis_keyspace_amqp/README.md

 ## Introduction

-This ia a redis module that can catch keyspace events and send it to RabbitMQ Redis CLuster supported
+This ia a redis module that can catch keyspace events and send it to RabbitMQ.
+Redis CLuster supported.

 ## Getting started